 Creating a Formula Bot in Excel

-Creating a Formula Bot in Excel itself would involve setting up a system where users can input certain parameters or queries, and the spreadsheet returns appropriate Excel formulas or performs calculations based on those inputs.
-While Excel does not support traditional “bot” functionalities like natural language processing, you can create a sophisticated, interactive tool using a combination of formulas, data validation, and possibly VBA (Visual Basic for Applications) for more advanced features.
-Here’s a basic outline of how you might set up such a tool:
+Although Excel does not support traditional bot functionalities like natural language processing, you can develop a sophisticated, interactive tool using a combination of formulas, data validation, and possibly VBA—Visual Basic for Applications—for more advanced features.
+Below is a comprehensive guide on how to create such a tool.

 Step 1: Define the Scope and Functionality